 A torn muscle or tendon is often associated with weakness in the shoulder and arm.
 Lifting objects and reaching the arm overhead may become difficult.
 The supraspinatus -- one of the rotator cuff muscles -- is frequently injured.
 A torn supraspinatus causes weakness specifically when lifting the arm to the side.
 A torn biceps muscle creates weakness with carrying and lifting objects in front of the body.
 A muscle tear in your shoulder may also cause popping or clicking when moving the arm.

 When to See the Doctor

-Severe pain or a large loss of motion and strength is a sign of a serious injury and should be treated immediately.
-Also see a doctor when a shoulder muscle tear is suspected due to a trauma or fall.
+Severe pain or a sudden, substantial loss of shoulder mobility or upper arm strength typically indicates a serious injury that should be treated immediately.
+Urgent medical care is also needed when a suspected shoulder tear occurs due to a traumatic injury or fall.
 With trauma, other injuries are also possible, including bone fractures, dislocations, ligament tears and damaged cartilage.
-Nontraumatic tears, common in advanced age, can cause emotional stress and anxiety due to difficulties with daily activities.
-Talk to a doctor to explore the options for managing these injuries and their daily impact.
-If there is any doubt about the nature of the shoulder/upper body pain, seek emergency medical care, since such pain may be a symptom of a heart attack.
+Nontraumatic tears, which are particularly common in older adults, can cause emotional stress and anxiety due to difficulties with daily activities.
+Talk to your doctor to explore the options for managing these injuries and their daily impact.
+If there is any doubt about the nature of the shoulder or upper body pain, seek emergency medical care, since such pain may be a symptom of a heart attack.